sensorbee/docs/source/bql/io.rst

 ``file``

-    The ``file`` type provides a source that input tuples from an existing file.
+    The ``file`` type provides a source that inputs tuples from an existing file.

 ``node_statuses``